MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/onprem-remove-reinstall-AOS-node.md

 [!include[banner](../includes/banner.md)]

 This topic explains how to remove an Application Object Server (AOS) node in your on-premises environment to reduce or replace a failed node.
-It also explains how to add a new AOS node for scale out performance.
+It also explains how to add a new AOS node for scale-out performance.

 ## Remove a node